Port of Seattle Cruise Ship Lawyers

 Cruise Lines That Serve the Port of Seattle

 Many different cruise lines enter and depart from the Port of Seattle as part of their voyages.
 The city of Seattle has two cruise ship terminals: Smith Cove and Bell Street Pier.
-Bell Street Pier is utilized by Norwegian Cruise Line and Oceania Cruises, while Smith Cove is the entry and departure point for Celebrity Cruises, Carnival Cruise Line, Royal Caribbean International, Princess Cruises, and Holland America Line.
+Norwegian Cruise Line and Oceania Cruises utilize Bell Street Pier.
+At the same time, Smith Cove is the entry and departure point for:

 Destinations Cruise Lines Sail from Port of Seattle

 After leaving the Port of Seattle, cruise lines could be destined for anywhere in the world.
 Typical destinations for cruises departing from this particular port include Juneau, Sitka, Victoria, Skagway, Ketchikan, and other cities and ports in Canada and Alaska.

 Accidents on Cruise Ships That Sail from the Port of Seattle

 Many types of accidents can occur on cruise ships.
 Whether they occur because of staff negligence, equipment malfunctions, lack of instructions, or some other error, you may be eligible for monetary compensation for your injuries.
 The types of injuries that can occur on a cruise ship or due to the negligence of a cruise line include: